-Figure 10 also shows the F-score of communities found to be formed and disbanded.
-The disbanded result is very high in either method, increasing as the detection goes further.
+increasing as the detection goes further.
 This shows that it is easier to detect communities that will be disbanded in the future than to detect communities that will be formed in the future.
-At the same time, this result also points to limitation of this experiment; each community is not tracked throughout the experiment but rather is individually identified at each timestep, it is possible that the communities identified do not reflect the past changes in their structure, influencing the output result.
+At the same time, this result also points to a limitation of this experiment; each community is not tracked throughout the experiment but rather is individually identified at each timestep.
+With network structure continuously distorting at each timestep, it is possible that the communities identified do not reflect the past changes in their structure, influencing the output result.